alpenlabs/zkaleido/README.md

 ## Repository Structure

-- **`crates/`**
+- **`zkaleido/`**
-  Contains core traits and ZKVM-specific adapters to standardize proof generation and verification.
+  Contains core traits to standardize proof generation and verification.

+- **`adapters/`**
+  Contains ZKVM-specific adapters.
 Each adapter implements core interfaces to interact with the underlying ZKVM.

 - **`examples/`**
   Contains guest logic for different programs.
 These programs demonstrate how to use the adapters for various ZKVMs.